hat-festival/glowing-hat/presentations/reveal.js/emf-2024/slides/analysis-0.md

 So after this, we get a little bit of JSON like this for each photo -click-

-Now we take all these little JSON objects and run them through another script to do some transformations and generate this YAML
+Now we take all these little JSON objects and run them through another script to do some transformations...